torvista/Zen_Cart-Language_File_Converter/README.md

 # Zen Cart - Language File Converter

+## STOP PRESS: I have an unpolished version which works MUCH better than the version available here...please contact me if you wish to do the conversion.

 Utility to convert pre ZC158 language files to ZC158 array format.

 This is imperfect as there are too many oddities in the original files to do a 100% automatic conversion.